Trent Edwards

-Trent Addison Edwards (born October 30, 1983) is a former American football quarterback.
-He played college football at Stanford and was drafted by the Buffalo Bills in the third round of the 2007 NFL Draft.
+Trent Edwards (born October 30, 1983) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected by the Buffalo Bills in the third round of the 2007 NFL draft.
 As a rookie, Edwards took over the starting position after an injury to incumbent starter J. P. Losman, leading Buffalo to a 5–1 start in 2008 before injuries and declining play resulted in his own demotion and eventual release from the team in 2010.

 He was also a member of the Jacksonville Jaguars, Oakland Raiders, Philadelphia Eagles, and Chicago Bears.

-Early years
+Early life

 Edwards was a highly rated recruit from Los Gatos High School and was ranked as the number 1 pro-style quarterback by USA Today in 2001.
 Rivals.com rated Edwards as the number 2 pro-style quarterback and number 20 player overall in its rankings.
 He was recruited by Michigan, Florida, Notre Dame and Tennessee, but ultimately chose Stanford.
-In his junior and senior seasons at Los Gatos, he led the team to two undefeated seasons and back-to-back Central Coast Section Division III championships with a combined record of 26-0.
+In his junior and senior seasons at Los Gatos, he led the team to two undefeated seasons and back-to-back Central Coast Section Division III championships with a combined record of 26–0.
 In his senior year, he completed 154 of 213 passes for 2,535 yards, 29 touchdowns, three interceptions, and was named as a National Football Foundation Hall of Fame Scholar-Athlete for Santa Clara County.

 As a teenager, Edwards participated in the Armenian-American Summer Games in Northern California.
 Edwards's grandfather, Ben Morjig, was a co-founder of the games.

 College career

 At Stanford, Edwards redshirted his freshman year in 2002 and began 2003 behind starter Chris Lewis.
 After an impressive showing as a backup, Edwards got the start for four games, but was then sidelined with a shoulder injury for the rest of the season.
 In 2004, Edwards was the starter, but again suffered injuries that knocked him out of two games and kept him out of two others entirely.
-Edwards' best year was 2005, where he started all 11 games, completed 168 of 268 passes for 1934 yards and 17 touchdowns, leading the Cardinal to a 5-6 record.
+Edwards' best year was 2005, where he started all 11 games, completed 168 of 268 passes for 1934 yards and 17 touchdowns, leading the Cardinal to a 5–6 record.

-In 2006, Edwards was the starter for the first seven games, but suffered a season-ending broken foot against Arizona and relinquished the starting role to T.C.
-Ostrander.
-Despite Stanford's poor performance during his tenure as starting quarterback (the Cardinal was just 10-20 in games he started), Edwards was a highly touted quarterback prospect in the 2007 NFL Draft due to his arm strength, accuracy, and intelligence.
+In 2006, Edwards was the starter for the first seven games, but suffered a season-ending broken foot against Arizona and relinquished the starting role to T. C. Ostrander.
+Despite Stanford's poor performance during his tenure as starting quarterback (the Cardinal was just 10–20 in games he started), Edwards was a highly touted quarterback prospect in the 2007 NFL draft due to his arm strength, accuracy, and intelligence.
 The summer before 2006, Edwards worked as a Synopsys intern.
 He decided to pass up a career in the electronic design automation industry for the NFL.
 Prior to the draft, Mel Kiper Jr. projected Edwards as the third-best quarterback in the draft, behind JaMarcus Russell and Brady Quinn.